Canadianfaller7/HTML-and-CSS-Projects/README.md

 ## My Portfolio
 * This is a portfolio website that tells a little bit more about me.
 It is created with HTML, CSS, and JavaScript.
 It contains a Navbar, Images, Columns, a form, and much more.

-## Movie Theater site
-* This page is an example homepage of a movie theater that is styled using Bootstrap 4.
-It contains the following, but isn't limited to Navbar, cards, form, jumbotron, and buttons.